 Recognition of Australia's First Nations

-In line with FUSION's Fair and Inclusive Society position, FUSION stands for the Uluru Statement from the Heart as a first step to better representation of First Nations in Australia.
-FUSION supports the constitutional change the Uluru Statement requires to establish a First Nations Voice in Parliament.
+In line with Fusion's Fair and Inclusive Society position, Fusion stands for the Uluru Statement from the Heart as a first step to better representation of First Nations in Australia.
+Fusion supports the constitutional change the Uluru Statement requires to establish a First Nations Voice in Parliament.

-FUSION supports steps towards a Treaty with First Nations.
+Fusion supports steps towards a Treaty with First Nations.
 Australia is among the only Commonwealth countries without a legally binding treaty with its first peoples.
 A Treaty would provide an opportunity for First Nations people and the Australian state to speak to one another, for the first time, as sovereign to sovereign.

 A more just society